-You might know us as Rise Up Rooted, an organization started by us, Drea and Ronin, that came out of losing our jobs at CALC due to COVID and wanting to continue hosting me and white supremacy for white-bodied and white-presenting folks.
+You might know us as Rise Up Rooted, an organization started by us, Drea and Ronin (“Ro”), that came out of losing our jobs at CALC due to COVID and wanting to continue hosting me and white supremacy for white-identifying folks.
 We were helping white folks “rise up rooted” by becoming more aware of their internalized white supremacy before showing up to social justice movements.
 This work has expanded and grown, hence the new name “Apokalypsis,” to reveal truths unknown.

 Our current structure